docker/docs/kitematic/rethinkdb-dev-database.md

 ### (Advanced) Save Data into RethinkDB with a local Node.js App

-Now, you'll create the RethinkDB example chat application running on your local macOS system to test drive your new containerized database.
+Now, create the RethinkDB example chat application running on your local macOS system to test drive your new containerized database.

 First, if you don't have it yet, [download and install Node.js](http://nodejs.org/).

 > **Note**: This example needs Xcode installed.
-We'll replace it with something
-> with fewer dependencies soon.

 In your terminal, type: